littleuniversestudios/angular-cli-tools/README.md

 Angular CLI Tools comes with some custom components out of the box and can be found in the `angular-cli-tools/components/custom` folder found at the root of your project.

+## Save Templates (v1.4.0+)

+You can easily turn an existing component (or service, module, pipe...) into a re-usable template with the following command:

+`ngt save`

+Above command will save everything in the current working directory as a template and use the `folder name` as the `template name`

+As an example pretend there is a `login-form` component in directory:

+`../src/app/login-form`

+By executing the `ngt save` command in that directory, a template called `login-form` will be created in `angular-cli-tools/templates/saved/login-form`

+To use this template (to generate a component elsewhere in the project) provide the `template name` when using the generate command:

+`ngt generate component some-other-form -template:login-form`

+or shorthand:

+`ngt g c some-other-form -t:login-form`

+When saving templates you can also provide a custom `template name` as such:

+`ngt save -template:custom-template-name`

+or shorthand:

+`ngt s -t:custom-template-name`

+where `custom-template-name` is the name you provide.

+This command is great for re-using similar components throughout the application that start off the same and then get customized as the requirements grow.
+Common uses are form components.
+You can easily create a basic ng2 form with standard validation, turn it into a template then stamp out forms where needed in the app.
+The forms created from the template can then be customized per requirement but they'll all start from the same base form that was used to generate the template.

+### Advanced Usage

+you can also specify which type of component to save by providing the component filename directly:

+`ngt save ./login-form.module.ts -template:form-module`

+This will in turn only save the `module` component as a template without saving the rest of the files in the folder.

+Then, to generate a module from the `form-module` template:

+`ngt generate module -t:form-module`

 ## Update index.ts files
 Angular CLI Tools has commands to generate and update index.ts files (barrels) to rollup exports from several modules into a single convenience module.